JetBrains/kotlin-web-site/pages/docs/tutorials/android-plugin.md

 ### Enabling experimental features

-Android Extensions plugin includes several experimental features such as [`LayoutContainer` support](#layoutcontainer-support) and [flavour support](#flavor-support).
+Android Extensions plugin includes several experimental features such as [`LayoutContainer` support](#layoutcontainer-support) and [flavor support](#flavor-support).
 These features are not considered production ready yet, so you need to turn on the _experimental mode_ in `build.gradle` in order to use them:

 <div class="sample" markdown="1" theme="idea" mode="groovy">